 The two shores of the Atlantic in Oviedo

-In this folkloric exhibition, ostentatious for its chromatic display, some 2000 people participate in charangas, floats, dance groups, bagpipes bands and music groups of very different nature.
-Immediately the two Atlantic shores are distinguished: one is sober, serious and orderly, with an almost martial approach in their bands of bagpipes and folk groups, rather monochrome in their outfits, while the other shore is more colorful, uses more instruments and move the hips without saving fixed positions.
-In both cases music is the protagonist, and by tuning the ear well you can discover the rhythmic similarities between a xiringüelu and the bossa nova.
-Hundreds of pieces played with disparate instruments: maracas, bagpipes, harps, violins, trumpets, trombones, flutes, guitars, saxophones, drums, tambourines and kettledrums.
+In this folkloric exhibition, ostentatious for its chromatic display, about 2000 people participate distributed in charangas, floats, dance groups, bagpipes bands and music groups of very different nature.
+The two Atlantic shores are immediately distinguished: one is sober, serious and orderly, with an almost martial approach in its bagpipe bands and folkloric groups, rather monochrome in their outfits, while the other shore is more colorful, uses more instruments and move your hips without keeping fixed positions.
+In both cases the music is the protagonist, and by tuning the ear well, the rhythmic similarities between a xiringüelu and bossa nova can be discovered.
+Hundreds of pieces performed with disparate instruments: maracas, bagpipes, harps, violins, trumpets, trombones, flutes, guitars, saxophones, drums, tambourines and kettledrums.
 All have a common root: to animate the cotarro.

 The party of emigration

 The event began almost 70 years ago with the idea of paying homage to the Asturian emigration In Latin America, since the late nineteenth century and until the middle of the twentieth, America was the continent chosen by thousands of Asturians who wanted to try their luck and a better life.
-Many were the ones who would eventually be forgotten in overseas lands, others, the least, those who began to be called "Indianos", they returned with money and contributed to modernize their towns, supporting the construction of schools, the bringing of water, the repair of roads and highways, etc.
+Many were the ones who would eventually be forgotten in overseas lands, others, the least, those who began to be called "Indianos"They returned with money and contributed to modernizing their towns, paying for the construction of schools, water supplies, the repair of roads and highways, etc.

 And, of course, Asturias waiting for them with open arms.